Wayne State Wildcats: Football

-Four players off the 1993 team went on to play professional football.
+Four players from the 1993 team went on to play professional football.
 Brett Salisbury was the starting quarterback for the Helsinki Giants of the Vaahteraliiga in Finland.
 Damon Thomas was an NFL free agent pick-up by the Buffalo Bills and also played in France Championnat Élite Division 1 for the Thonon Black Panthers.
 Brad Ottis was a second-round draft choice of the Los Angeles Rams.
 He also played for the Arizona Cardinals for a few years.
 Byron Chamberlain was a seventh round draft pick of the Denver Broncos in 1995 and later became a Pro Bowl tight end with the Minnesota Vikings in 2001.
 No other team in Wayne State history has put more players into professional football.
 The 1993 WSC football team was inducted into the WSC Athletics Hall of Fame on October 5, 2002.